Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum: The dispersion relations in presence of a uniform magnetic field

 \section{The dispersion relations in presence of a uniform magnetic field}

 In this Section, we obtain the dispersion relations of the axion and photon fields in a uniform magnetic background.
-Thus, we can make ${\bf E}=0$ in the equations of the section \ref{sec2}.
-Thereby, from now on, all the coefficients defined in (\ref{coefficients}) are not dependent on the space-time coordinates, and depend only on the magnetic vector ${\bf B}$.
+Thus, we can take ${\bf E}= {\bf 0}$ in the equations of the section \ref{sec2}.
+Thereby, from now on, all the coefficients defined in (\ref{coefficients}) are not space-time dependent; they actually depend only on the magnetic vector ${\bf B}$.
 We start the description of the field propagating with the equations written in terms of ${\bf e}$ and ${\bf b}$, in the presence of constant and uniform magnetic background field.
 For the analysis of the free wave propagation, we just consider the linear terms in ${\bf e}$, ${\bf b}$ and $\widetilde{\phi}$, as well as, the equations with no source, ${\bf \Bar{J}}= \bf{0}$ and $\Bar{\rho}=0$.
 Under these conditions, the electrodynamics equations in terms of the propagating vector field are read below :

 where the vectors ${\bf D}$ and ${\bf H}$ are, respectively, given by

 The scalar field equation (\ref{eqescalar}) in terms of the magnetic background field leads to

 We substitute the plane wave solutions of ${\bf e}$, ${\bf b}$ and $\widetilde{\phi}$ in the field equations \eqref{subeqs}(a-d) and \eqref{EqscalarEB}.
 Eliminating conveniently the amplitudes of ${\bf b}$ and $\widetilde{\phi}$ in terms of the electric field amplitude, the wave equation in the momentum space is read below :